Machine-learning-assisted Blending of Data-Driven Turbulence Models: Application to untrained scenarios

 \subsection{Assessing training features coverage in the latent space}

-Prior to applying the blended model to unseen cases, we first analyze the distribution of the flow features used as input to the Random Forest Regressor (RFR) during training.
-The features \( \bm{\eta} \) contain 11 physical features, each representing different aspects of the flow.
-To inspect the capability of the RFR model to generalize effectively to new, unseen cases, we reduce this 11-dimensional feature space into a two-dimensional latent space, with the latent variable denoted \( \eta \).
-This dimensionality reduction helps visually assess whether the flow cases used for training adequately capture the variability of the test cases.
+Prior to applying the blended model to unseen cases, we first analyze the distribution of the flow features used as input to the RFR during training.
+The vector \( \bm{\eta} \) contains 11 physical features, each representing different aspects of the flow.
+To inspect the capability of the RFR model to generalize effectively to new, unseen cases, we reduce this 11-dimensional feature space into a two-dimensional latent space, with the latent variable denoted \( \bm{\zeta} \).
+This dimensionality reduction helps to visually assess whether the flow cases used for training adequately capture the variability of the test cases.
 Before applying the dimensionality reduction techniques, we perform a pre-processing step using $k$-means clustering to reduce the density of data points in feature space.
 This is done to enhance the clarity of the subsequent analysis and allow for a more interpretable visualization of the latent structures.
-After clustering, we apply three dimensionality reduction techniques: PCA (Principal Component Analysis) \cite{sirovich1987turbulence}, t-SNE (t-distributed Stochastic Neighbor Embedding) \cite{maaten2008visualizing}, and autoencoders \cite{rumelhart1986learning,hinton2006reducing}, to examine the distribution of features.
+After clustering, we apply three dimensionality reduction techniques: PCA (Principal Component Analysis) \cite{sirovich1987turbulence}, $t$-SNE ($t$-distributed Stochastic Neighbor Embedding) \cite{maaten2008visualizing}, and autoencoders \cite{rumelhart1986learning,hinton2006reducing}, to examine the distribution of features.

-In the latent space, for the sake of clarity, we represent the spread and variance of the latent features using covariance regions, visualized as ellipses.
-These regions are constructed by calculating the covariance matrix of the latent variables \( \eta \) for each dataset, capturing how the data points are distributed in the two-dimensional space.
-The covariance matrix \( \Sigma \) is calculated as:
+In the latent space, for clarity, we represent the spread and variance of the latent features using covariance regions, visualized as ellipses.
+These regions are constructed by calculating the covariance matrix of the latent variables \( \bm{\zeta} \) for each dataset, capturing how the data points are distributed in the two-dimensional space.
+The covariance matrix \( \Sigma \) is computed as: